PoCInnovation/Workshops/software/24.Git_GitHub/GitHub/README.md

 ## Step 0 - Project initialization
 Create a repository and commit the files & folders contained in the `calculator` folder.
 Some steps should be completed in groups of at least 2.
-Go to your repository settings, and in the `Collaborators` add your teammate !
+Go to your repository settings, and in the `Collaborators` add your teammate!

 <i>Pro tips:</i>
 > Don't forget to use the commit norm you learned in the previous part 😉

-> Don't forget to use branches !
+> Don't forget to use branches!
 This time, try to create it directly in GitHub 🚀

 > This workshop is based on [PoC Innovation's Open-Source project template](https://github.com/PoCInnovation/open-source-project-template).
-Several links to specific parts of the [getting started guide](https://github.com/PoCInnovation/open-source-project-template/blob/main/.github/getting-started.md) will be given to you, but don't spend too much time on it, we have a lot to cover !
+Several links to specific parts of the [getting started guide](https://github.com/PoCInnovation/open-source-project-template/blob/main/.github/getting-started.md) will be given to you, but don't spend too much time on it, we have a lot to cover!
 You can read it entirely later.

 ## Step 1 - [Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) & [Pull Requests (PRs)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
 ### 📑 **Description**: